Pair filamentation and laser scattering in beam-driven QED cascades: Conclusions and discussions

 Laser polarization critically influences the formation of pair plasma filamentation.
 In the initial stage of interaction, the small plasma oscillates synchronously to cause stronger scattering in the direction perpendicular to the polarization direction.
 Because the scattering is negligible in the polarization direction, a linearly polarized laser only creates 2D gratings in the initial stage when the pair plasma is smaller than the laser wavelength.
-However, a circularly polarized laser is scattered in both of the transverse directions and thus creates filaments immediately.
-This is verified through a separate 3D PIC simulation using circularly polarized laser.
-As the plasma volume grows, the scattering becomes less polarization-dependent, and filaments grow with both linearly and circularly polarized lasers.
+As the plasma volume grows, the scattering becomes less polarization dependent.

+The rapidly expanding plasma volume in the beam-driven QED cascade sets itself apart from ponderomotive filamentation observed when a low-intensity laser traverses stationary plasmas.
+In the QED cascade, the small pair plasma does not only directly seed the filamentation, but also accentuates the instability through causing Mie scattering.
+The beat of the scattered light and input laser leads to strong modulation of pair density.
+A full analytical model that describes the coupling requires carefully treating both ultrarelativistic particle motion and also complicated Mie scattering in multidimensions.
+Thus, the filamentation growth rate of the pair plasma significantly deviates from known expressions of the ponderomotive filamentation instability~\cite{Kruer1985}.

 The pair filamentation has important implications to the joint problem of creating and observing QED plasmas.
 First, filamentation focuses pairs and creates high pair density regions inside the laser field.
 Compared to homogeneously distributed pairs, filamentation reduces the total pair number needed to reach high pair density.
 Second, despite being highly localized, the dense pair plasma interacts with the most intense part of the laser.
-The strong scattering of laser energy due to small filament dimensions causes an exponential decrease in laser intensity within the filament length.
+The strong scattering of laser energy due to small filament dimensions causes a dramatic decrease in laser intensity within the filament length.
 All the scattered laser energy is redistributed and can be detected at large angles.
 Because the scattering arises from the interaction of collective pair motion and the laser fields, it serves as one more signature of QED plasma effect.

 \thefigure{\arabic{figure}*} \theequation{\arabic{equation}*}